xinwenfu/VChat_TRUN/README.md

   	* `-b`: Specifies bad chars and byte values.
 This is given in the byte values.
       	* `\x00\x0a\x0d`: Null char, carriage return, and newline.

 2. Insert this into your exploit python code as shown in [exploit4.py](./SourceCode/exploit4.py) or [exploit5.py](./SourceCode/exploit5.py).
 The only difference between the two is that the extra padding at the end of [exploit4.py](./SourceCode/exploit4.py)'s payload `b'C' * (5000 - 2003 - 4 - 32 - len(SHELL))` is not needed.
-This exploit will preform the final exploit generating a reverse shell, if we do not have the share going on the Kali machine we will not
+This exploit will perform the final exploit, generating a reverse shell.
 3. Launch a [netcat](https://linux.die.net/man/1/nc) listener on our *Kali Linux* machine listening on port 8080, so we can receive the outbound connection from the target.
 	```sh
 	nc -l -v -p 8080